MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/system-requirements-omnichannel.md

 If your customers are using a URL filter to block a category of websites or URLs, you might have to ask your customers to allow a specific website as an exception.

-Add the following URLs for your customers to access the Omnichannel for Customer Service app and live chat widget in the portal:
+Customers must be able to access the following URLs from their browsers in order to use the live chat widget in the portal:

 - `https://oc-cdn-ocprod.azureedge.net/livechatwidget`
 - `https://cdn.botframework.com/botframework-webchat`